Alternate format: Canadian Common Criteria program instructions v1.8 (PDF, 500 KB)

 Under exceptional circumstances, testing labs may request to test remotely under the following situations:

-- If the costs involved in testing/shipping/setup the TOE are prohibitive;
+- If the costs involved in testing/shipping/setup the product are prohibitive;

-- If the TOE setup/environment is overly complex and requires significant support from the developer;
+- If the product setup/environment is overly complex and requires significant support from the developer;

 - If the testing requires specialized tools/equipment that the vendor possesses but cannot provide to the testing lab; or